hudson-ayers/wcet-rs/README.md

 Finally, run the tool using `cargo run -- <options>`.
 The results for each function will placed in a different text file in the root of the directory.
 For runs that fail, the results file will contain the error that led to the failure.

+## Current Soundness Limitations
+The optimizations made by this tool currently make several assumptions which make it possible that this tool returns longest path results which are not actually the longest paths through the function in question.
+A list of these limitations follows, alongside some of my short-or-long-term plans for resolving each.

+1. Trait object dispatch: I don't unconstrain variables touched by every path, so local greedy optimization is incorrect.
+Solution: reimplement to duplicate the logic in symex_switch.
+This will strictly harm performance so I am waiting to do it until I have worked out the bigger remaining issues – this one is actually straightforward, other than that it might interact poorly with my existing function call based retry logic, I don't want to retry one of these branched calls, only calls with a single known target.
+Upside of this is being able to get rid of the whole hacky cache storing the longest path deal.

+2. Timeout/retry mechanism: multiple issues
+  - Greedy selection of longest path through that specific function, without unconstraining any variables touched by other paths
+  - even for the path we do take, we are throwing away constraints that it accumulates throughout, on local variables, memory, and global allocations
+  - I do not verify that the backtrack point I am returning to is "above" (in a CFG) the point at which I failed – only that when I failed I was not in the failing function.
+Solution: verify that the fn_to_clear is nowhere to be found in the entire callstack of the backtrack point.
+This will limit the number of failures which we are capable of handling, but probably not by much, and removes any potential issues with recursion or branches internal to the failing function before the failure.
+  - haven't confirmed my path appending is correct

+3. The path with the most LLVM-IR instructions is not necessarily the path which will require the most cycles to execute on a given platform.
+An initial optimization to improve this would just be to count the length of paths by ignoring LLVM intrinsics which do not generate CPU instructions (e.g. debug intrinsics).
+A more complete solution would allow users to associate a cycle count with each LLVM instruction.
+A complete solution requires compiling the LLVM-IR to CPU instructions for each path and comparing those lengths.